lAnubisl/HugoBlog/content/article/react-azure-storage.md

  - Then create Azure CDN profile and configure it to redirect all requests to the index.html file.

 #### Step 1: Resource Group
 First, we need to create an [Azure Resource Group](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal).
-The resource group is a logical container for grouping your Azure services.
+The resource group is a logical container for the resources that we will create later.

 ![azure-resource-group-creation](/images/react-azure-storage/azure-resource-group-creation.png)
 The rest of settings can be left as default.

 #### Step 2: Storage Account

-Next, create a new Azure Storage account by going to the Azure portal and selecting "Create a resource" and then "Storage account."
+Next, create a new Azure Storage account that will keep our react application ([here is how to do this using Azure Portal](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal)).
 Fill in the necessary details and select a subscription and resource group name created in the previous step.

 ![azure-storage-account-creation](/images/react-azure-storage/azure-storage-account-creation.png)